ICTQual AB Level 3 Certificate in Quality of Life – Crime Rate

 - Reflect on the importance of collaboration between stakeholders in achieving safer communities.

-- Public Awareness Officer – Promote educational campaigns on crime prevention and community wellbeing.
+- Public Awareness Officer responsible for promoting crime prevention and community wellbeing campaigns.

-- Social Services Assistant – Support programs that address social factors contributing to crime.
+- Social Services Assistant responsible for supporting programmes that address social issues linked to crime.

-- Youth Engagement Officer – Work with young people to reduce risks of offending and enhance community involvement.
+- Youth Engagement Officer responsible for supporting young people and encouraging positive community participation.

-- Policy Support Assistant – Aid in designing and evaluating crime reduction policies and initiatives.
+- Policy Support Assistant responsible for assisting with crime prevention policies and community initiatives.

-- Quality of Life Consultant – Advise organizations or communities on strategies to improve safety and social wellbeing.
+- Quality of Life Consultant responsible for supporting organisations with strategies to enhance safety and social wellbeing.